 2. 6 Psychology Studies with Marketing Implications

-As the title indicates, this blog post by Brett Langlois, at the time a PR and marketing assistant at Powered by Search, shares the results of at six psychological studies.
+As the title indicates, this blog post by Brett Langlois, at the time a PR and marketing assistant at Powered by Search, shares the results of six psychological studies.
 Langlois explains how the findings can be used to refine marketing practices.
 For example, the third study cited is a framing experiment by Daniel Kahneman and his research partner Amos Tversky, which showed that people responded differently to the same problem depending on the wording.
 The takeaway: context matters significantly.
 As Langlois put it, “A very slight change in language can have a huge impact on the [customer’s] decision process.”

 3. 7 Principles for Changing Behavior from @DanielPink: #SXSWi 2015 Recap